drwnd/Terrascape_3/README.md

 The *Up* and *Down* arrows can change the size of the area being modified.

-# Customizing (almost) everything
+## Customizing (almost) everything

 When in the main menu or when having the game paused press **Settings**.

-Change the settings you're looking for.
+Change the core.settings you're looking for.

-To change a setting related to controls, click on it, then press the keyboard- or mousebutton you wish to set it to.
+To change a setting related to controls, click on it, then press the keyboard- or mouse button you wish to set it to.

 Pressing **Back** in any menu will discard all changes you made since entering that menu.

 Pressing **Apply** will immediately apply all changes.

-Pressing **Reset All** will reset all settings in that menu to their default value.
+Pressing **Reset All** will reset all core.settings in that menu to their default value.

 Alternatively press the **Reset** button next to any setting to only reset that setting.